How to Save Your Own Life in 12 Scary Emergencies

 Trapped in a burning building

 If you’re in an office building and can’t get out, don’t panic.
 “In any emergency situation, the difference between survivors and nonsurvivors is that survivors remain calm and fight through their fear to find out, What can I do?” says Dr. Schneider.
 So think back to those fire-safety lessons you learned in grade school.
 Call 911.
 Close yourself in a smoke-free room and place a wet towel underneath the door to prevent any smoke from entering, says Dan McBride, a retired New York firefighter.
-Then get low to the ground, where you can breathe and see better, until help arrives.
+Then get low to the ground, where you can breathe and see better until help arrives.
 If you’re in a house, get as low as you can and crawl outside as fast as possible.
 Don’t stop until you’re well away from the fire.
 Then call for help.
-Next, learn these 11 lifesaving ways to be your own bodyguard.